rmikl/terraform_states/providers/aws/ec2-4/README.md

 * speed_instance

 Scenario:
-speed_instance will have ENI with elastic IP, when speed instance would be hibernated, then ENI could be manually moved (NOT THE BEST PRACTICE) to redundant_instance that is using high availability placement group, speed instance will be hibernated, so it needs to have configured proper ebs.
+speed_instance will have elastic IP attached, when speed instance would be hibernated, then ENI could be manually moved (NOT THE BEST PRACTICE) to redundant_instance that is using high availability placement group, speed instance will be hibernated, so it needs to have configured proper ebs.

 We will also use modules.